The Departed: Themes and motifs

-Film critic Stanley Kauffmann said that for The Departed, Scorsese "was apparently concerned with the idea of identity, one of the ancient themes of drama, and how it affects one's actions, emotions, self-knowledge, even dreams."
+Film critic Stanley Kauffmann said for The Departed, Scorsese "was apparently concerned with the idea of identity, one of the ancient themes of drama, and how it affects one's actions, emotions, self-knowledge, even dreams".
 Kauffmann, however, did not find the theme conveyed with particular effectiveness in the film.
-Film critic Roger Ebert compared Costigan and Sullivan's seeking of approval from those they are deceiving to Stockholm syndrome.
+Film critic Roger Ebert compared Costigan's and Sullivan's seeking of approval from those they are deceiving to Stockholm syndrome.
 Ebert also noted the themes of Catholic guilt.

 In the final scene, a rat is seen on Sullivan's window ledge.
-Scorsese acknowledges that while it is not meant to be taken literally, it somewhat symbolizes the "quest for the rat" in the film and the strong sense of distrust among the characters, much like post-9/11 U.S. The window view behind the rat is a nod to gangster films like Little Caesar (1931), Scarface (1932), and White Heat (1949).
-The film's penultimate scene at Costigan's funeral, when Madden walks straight past Sullivan and out of camera without looking at him, is a visual quotation of the closing scene from The Third Man.
+Scorsese acknowledges that, although it is not meant to be taken literally, it somewhat symbolizes the "quest for the rat" in the film and the strong sense of distrust among the characters, much like post-9/11 U.S. The window view behind the rat is a nod to gangster films like Little Caesar (1931), Scarface (1932) and White Heat (1949).
+The film's penultimate scene at Costigan's funeral when Madden walks past Sullivan and out of camera without looking at him is a visual quotation of the closing scene from The Third Man.

-Throughout the film, Scorsese uses an "X" motif to foreshadow death in a manner similar to Howard Hawks' film Scarface (1932).
+Throughout the film, Scorsese uses an "X" motif to foreshadow death in a manner similar to Howard Hawks's film Scarface (1932).
 Examples include shots of cross-beam supports in an airport walkway when Costigan is phoning Sgt.
-Dignam, the lighted "X" on the wall in Sullivan's office when he assures Costello over the phone that Costigan is not the rat, the taped windows of the building Queenan enters before being thrown to his death, behind Costigan's head in the elevator before he is shot, and the carpeted hallway floor when Sullivan returns to his apartment before being shot by Dignam at the film's end.
+Dignam; the lighted "X" on the wall in Sullivan's office when he assures Costello over the phone that Costigan is not the rat; the taped windows of the building Queenan enters before being thrown to his death; behind Costigan's head in the elevator before he is shot; and the carpeted hallway floor when Sullivan returns to his apartment before being shot by Dignam.

 Reception

 Box office

-The Departed grossed $132.4 million in the United States and Canada and $159 million in other territories for a total gross of $291.5 million, against a production budget of $90 million.
+The Departed grossed $132.4 million in the United States and Canada, and $159 million in other territories for a total gross of $291.5 million, against a production budget of $90 million.

-The film grossed $26.9 million in its opening weekend, becoming the fourth Scorsese film to debut at number one.
+The film grossed $26.9 million in its opening weekend, becoming the fourth Martin Scorsese film to debut at number one.
 It is the latest Best Picture winner to debut atop the box office.
-In the following three weeks the film grossed $19 million, $13.5 million and $9.8 million, finishing second at the box office each time, before grossing $7.7 million and dropping to 5th in its fifth week.
+In the following three weeks, the film grossed $19 million, $13.5 million and $9.8 million, finishing second at the box office each time before grossing $7.7 million and dropping to 5th in its fifth week.